 Ancestral home: Chamravattom 676102 Kerala India

 Born: 15 Feb.
 1939 at Chamravattom, Tirur, Malappuram, Kerala.
 Parents: The late Sri.
 P. Madhavan Nair, veteran freedom-fighter, and C. Janaki Amma.
 Married to: Smti.
 Vatsala, d/o the late Sri.
 T. Gopala Kurup one of the pre-independence-day presidents of erstwhile Malabar District Congress Committee.
-Son: Dr Gopal, radiologist, living at Kochi with wife Subhadra, an e-professional.
+Son: Dr Gopal, Radiologist, living at Kochi with wife Subhadra, an e-professional.
 Grandsons Harigovind, Navneet Krishnan and Harikrishnan.

-EDUCATIONAL Primary: Govt.
+Primary: Govt.
 Lower Primary and Sastha Upper Primary Schools, Chamravattom.
 Secondary: Achutha Varier High School, Ponnani - Winner of Best Student Gold Medal.
 Inter: Zamorin's College, Calicut - Winner of Madras University Sharpe Scholarship.
 Graduation: Physics, Zamorin's College, Calicut - Winner of Top Rank Gold medal.
 PG: Applied Physics, Govt.
 Victoria College, Palakad - incomplete.
 Research (Astrophysics).

 Scientific Assistant at Astrophysical Observatory, Kodaikanal, 1960-'62.
 Officer-in-Charge, World-Wide Seismology Centre, Pune, 1962-'64.

 PRINT MEDIA, ENGLISH

 MALAYALAM PRINT MEDIA

 Spoken Word and Literary Content Provider for Several Stations of All India Radio.
 Served on Programme Advisory Committees.
 Content Provider for Door Darshan and Private Channels.